 For the residents in Nakuru County to move from low income status to middle income status, they MUST adopt the model of Cooperative Society Movement in their economic activities.

 The salient tenets that should be put into considerations to Develop Nakuru County are;

-- It is not the National or County Government that is supposed to develop Nakuru County through it residents but the residents through their Government.
+- It is not the National or County Government that is will develop Nakuru County but the residents through their Government.

 - You don’t need to have alot of money to start a meaningful business, you only need your passion, right attitude, a plan and people to hold you when you fall and most important God on your side.